Observational signatures of forming young massive clusters: continuum emission from dense HII regions: Acknowledgements

 \section{Acknowledgements}

 The authors sincerely appreciate Jeong-Gyu Kim, Hiroyuki Hirashita, Eric Keto, Rolf Kuiper, Yurina Nakazato, Akino Inoue, and Shu-ichiro Inutsuka for the comments and discussions.
 The numerical simulations were carried out on XC50 {\tt Aterui II} at the Center for Computational Astrophysics (CfCA) of the National Astronomical Observatory of Japan.
-This research could never be accomplished without the support by Grants-in-Aid for Scientific Research (TH:19H01934, 21H00041, HF:23K13139) from the Japan Society for the Promotion of Science.
+This research could never be accomplished without the support by Grants-in-Aid for Scientific Research (TH:19H01934, 21H00041, HF:23K13139, KEIT: 19K14760, 21H00058, HY:21H04489) from the Japan Society for the Promotion of Science and JST FOREST Program, Grant Number JPMJFR202Z (HY).